GuilleHoardings/mechanized-royale/docs/TECHNICAL_SPEC.md

 ## Architecture Overview

-Tank Tactics uses a client-only architecture built on Phaser 3, designed for simplicity and ease of development without external dependencies.
+Tank Tactics is a **client-only browser game** built with Phaser 3 and vanilla JavaScript.
+No server required - everything runs locally in the browser with AI opponents providing the challenge.

 ### Core Systems